upewpi/Hackathon2018/README.md

 # Hackathon2018
 This is the official repository for the Rocket Software Hackathon taking place Nov.
-3rd 2018
+3rd 2018 in Foisie 203-205.
+Please read the README in full as in contains important information about the event.

 ## General description